radicazz/laya/docs/goals.md

 - **Library Authors** building higher-level frameworks on top of SDL3
 - **Research Projects** requiring rapid prototyping with multimedia capabilities
-- **Embedded Developers** working on resource-constrained systems where zero-overhead is critical
+- **Embedded Developers** working on resource-constrained systems where performance is critical

 ---